MYRNA BROWN, REPORTER: Previously…

 KELSEY: Your signs, your whole thing you put out is laughable, it is...

 MB: Seven months after that Union Township meeting, trustees deactivated that community’s baby box and covered it with one of the signs Hicks designed.
 Another Ohio box closed after several months of alarm issues.
 And a third was installed, but never activated.

 A victory from Hicks’ perspective.
 But he still has a long list of concerns about the boxes.
 Concerns he compiled into a one-page list of business practice suggestions and sent to Monica Kelsey months ago.

 MONICA KELSEY: We consider everything that is sent to us.
-But I’ll tell you.
-You do realize he’s had two failed businesses.
-So taking business advice from him would probably not be appropriate for us.
-But he sent the suggestions to our attorney and our attorney sent them to us and so, have we seen them?
+He sent the suggestions to our attorney and our attorney sent them to us and so, have we seen them?
 Yes.

 MB: One of Hicks’ suggestions is keeping the identities of surrendered babies confidential.